-As part of my recent birthday trip, I found myself with one night in Charlotte, North Carolina — a city I’d never been to, and one I likely wouldn’t have discovered so soon if it hadn’t been a stopover on the way to the Caribbean (more on that adventure coming soon).
+As part of my recent birthday trip, I found myself with one night in Charlotte, North Carolina — a charming city I’d never visited before.
+Though it wasn’t on my radar initially, a stopover on my way to the Caribbean turned it into the perfect opportunity to explore.
+(Stay tuned for more on that Caribbean adventure coming soon!)

-Since I’m slowly making my way through all 50 states, it felt like the perfect excuse to explore a new city and turn a quick visit into something memorable.
+As you know, I’m trying to visit all U.S. states at some point, so this quick stop in Charlotte was a perfect excuse to explore a new city and make a memorable experience out of it.
 I was invited to stay at The Ivey’s Hotel for the night in exchange for content, and I’m so glad I said yes.
-It turned out to be one of the most stylish and comfortable boutique hotels I’ve experienced in a while — and it’s right in the heart of Charlotte’s vibrant Uptown district.
+It turned out to be one of the most chic, thought-through, and comfortable boutique hotels I’ve stayed at in a while — and it’s right in the heart of Charlotte’s vibrant Uptown district, making it the perfect home base for exploring the Queen City.

 The Ivey’s Hotel

-The Ivey’s is located in what used to be an old department store — a little Charlotte trivia I learned from our Uber driver on the way in.
-“Mr. Ivey was a beloved man,” he said, “and the Ivey’s was the place to go on weekends when shopping uptown.”
-The building still carries that charm, but once you step inside, it’s all moody lighting, velvet textures, and curated vintage-meets-modern details that make the space feel both elegant and cool.
+The Ivey’s is located in what used to be an old department store, designed by architect William H. Peeps and opened in 1924 — a little Charlotte trivia I learned from our Uber driver on the way in.
+“Mr. Ivey was a beloved man,” he said, “and the J.B.
+Ivey & Company Department Store was the place to go on weekends when shopping uptown.”
+He also mentioned that locals say “uptown,” not “downtown,” but by that point, I was already eyeing the building that used to house the department store, stretching an entire block right in the middle of uptown — super excited about the hotel.

-You’ll notice nods to Charlotte’s nickname, “The Queen City,” throughout the property — subtle crown motifs, rich color palettes, and antique accents that give the hotel a distinct sense of place.
+Upon check-in, I immediately noticed that while you can still feel the history (there’s a massive arcade-like hall and winding staircases that look straight out of an old department store, and you’ll find exposed brick walls here and there), the hotel has added its own touch.
+Inside, it’s all moody lighting, velvet textures, plush soft carpets, and a mix of vintage-meets-modern design that gives the space a Parisian chic vibe — elegant and effortlessly cool.
+You’ll notice nods to Charlotte’s nickname, “The Queen City,” throughout the property — regal wallpapers, oversized portraits, and antique accents that give the hotel a distinct sense of place.
 It’s luxurious without being too polished, warm without trying too hard.
 The kind of place that instantly feels special — but also comfortable and welcoming.

 THE KING EXECUTIVE SUITE

-We stayed in the King Executive Suite, which came with two full rooms, two bathrooms, and more space than we knew what to do with — seriously, it felt like our own private apartment in the city.
-The design strikes a perfect balance between old-world charm and modern luxury: elegant floral wallpaper, vintage-style touches, soft lighting, and contemporary furniture all come together in a way that just works.
+We stayed in the King Executive Suite, which came with two full rooms, two bathrooms, and more space than we knew what to do with — it honestly felt like our own private apartment in the city.
+The design strikes a perfect balance between old-world charm and modern luxury, with elegant floral wallpaper, vintage-style touches, soft lighting, and contemporary furniture all coming together effortlessly.

 And then there’s the bed — enormous and ultra-plush, with the kind of crisp linens and dreamy pillows that make you feel like royalty.
-I kept joking that I felt like a princess… but it really wasn’t a joke.
-The bedding was some of the most luxurious I’ve experienced in any hotel.
-Waking up in that room felt like living in a dreamy little bubble.
+I joked I felt like a princess… but honestly, it wasn’t a joke.
+The bedding was some of the most luxurious I’ve ever experienced in any hotel.
+Waking up in that room was like living in a dreamy little bubble.

-The attention to detail is what truly stands out.
-From antique-style telephones to velvet-upholstered armchairs and elegant crown motifs subtly woven into the design, everything is thoughtful and beautiful.
-And with two bathrooms (!), there was never a wait — a small luxury, but one that makes a big difference.
+The attention to detail is what really stands out.
+From antique-style telephones to velvet-upholstered armchairs and elegant crown motifs subtly woven into the design, everything felt thoughtfully curated.
+And with two bathrooms (!), there was never a wait — a small luxury that makes a big difference.

 One more unexpected perk?
-The hotel’s gym is extra spacious and very well-equipped (and was right across the hallway from our room)— way above average for a boutique hotel.
+The hotel’s gym, which was impressively spacious and well-equipped (and right across the hall from our room) — way above average for a boutique hotel.
 Perfect if you’re someone who likes to fit in a workout while traveling.
+My husband went right away while I was taking these pictures…

 Room tip: If you’re celebrating something special or just want to treat yourself, the King Executive Suite is worth it.
 The perfect balance of comfort and elegance.